-Figure 1b, d show the behavior of XCS and UCS on the 20bit multiplexer.
-The results show that, with a higher concept complexity, both LCSs need more learning iterations to solve an experiment with the same ir as before.
-Again, we observe that (1) the convergence time is higher as ir increases and (2) UCS needs lower convergence time than XCS.
+Figures 1(b) and 1(d) show the behavior of XCS and UCS on the 20-bit multiplexer.
+Results show that, with a higher concept complexity, both LCSs need more learning iterations to solve an experiment with the same ir as before.
+Again, we observe that (i) the convergence time is higher as ir increases and (ii) UCS needs lower convergence time than XCS.

-6 LCSs in data mining
+6 LCSs in Data Mining

 This section analyzes the performance of XCS and UCS in various real-world imbalanced problems.
 The understanding of LCSs behavior on real-world problems is really complicated since they may have different sources of complexity which can be hardly identified; the interaction of all these complexities may limit the maximum performance that can be achieved.
-To evaluate the competence of XCS and UCS, we compare their performance to three highly competent learners.
+To evaluate the competence of XCS and UCS, we compare their performance to three highly-competent learners.
 In the following, we first present the methodology and then, we compare XCS and UCS with the other learners.